 As a student at St. Peter’s Gustavus Adolphus College, Minnesota’s seventeenth governor gave himself a new surname so he would not be confused with the abundance of other Olsons on campus.
 Already grooming himself for public life, Albert Olson Eberhart graduated with top honors after completing seven years of academic work in four.

 Eberhart lost his re-nomination bid for a fourth term as governor.
 A second defeat in the 1916 U.S. Senate primary marked the end of his political career.
-After a career as a real estate and insurance executive in Chicago, he retired to a rest home in Savage.
+After working as a real estate and insurance executive in Chicago, he retired to a rest home in Savage.